 Step 2 - Apply Masking Tape

-Apply masking type diagonally on the sides of each window if the glass is broken or cracked.
+Apply masking tape diagonally on the sides of each window if the glass is broken or cracked.
 Start from the top left corner and work your way towards the center and on the bottom right corner.
 Repeat the process starting from the top right to the bottom left.
 This will help keep the glass in one piece during the actual removal process.

 Step 3 - Remove Window Frame and Trim